 Group Hug strategies are often thought of as fun to play and fun to play against.
 However, some are a bit more punishing than others.
 An example of a popular (and brutal) group hug commander is Zedruu the Greathearted.

-Zedruu tries to give opponents control of permanents, draw as many cards, and gain as much life as possible.
-With that said, Zedruu decks are often giving away cards with adverse effects on the controller, like Delusions of Mediocrity, Aggressive Mining, and Illusions of Grandeur.
+Zedruu tries to give opponents control of permanents, draw many cards, and gain as much life as possible.
+The catch is that Zedruu decks are often giving away cards with adverse effects on the controller, like Delusions of Mediocrity, Aggressive Mining, and Illusions of Grandeur.

 Super Friends

 These decks are, in my experience, very fun decks to play.
-They are called “super friends” due to all the planeswalkers in the deck.
-Planeswalkers are generally powerful, and a deck that plays many of them can have quite a lot going on.
-And overall, they are fun to play with.
+They are called “super friends” due to all the planeswalkers in the deck, which are generally powerful. and overall fun to play with.

 As an opponent, deciding whether you should be attacking the player or their planeswalkers can also lead to some decision-making and cause players to play a bit differently than they might against another deck.